 Windows 7 and Windows 8 removed that dynamic icon functionality to make the system tray less ‘noisy’ (according to MS) and replaced it with a static Network icon.
-This newer icon only indicates if there is an internet connection present and, in my experience, it frequently gets even that wrong…
+This newer version only indicates if there is an internet connection present and, in my experience, it frequently gets even that wrong…

 Fortunately there is a simple free utility to add back a traditional network activity monitor icon: